Time of upload: 21.05.2018 – 8.52

 Each case is considered and underwritten on its individual merits.
 However, as a general rule, Zurich will continue to work with customers to use our expertise and risk insight to support you in managing these exposures.

-The DCLG has stated that in the case of the most serious risk, consideration must be given to moving all residents out of the block until satisfactory remedial work has been done.
+The MHCLG has stated that in the case of the most serious risk, consideration must be given to moving all residents out of the block until satisfactory remedial work has been done.

-Sometimes extensions to BI cover are provided which afford some indemnity in this scenario.
+Sometimes extensions to Business Interruption covers are provided which may afford some indemnity in this scenario.
 This does depend on the policy wording applicable to each customer.
 Please refer any questions you may have to your usual Zurich representative.

 Even if your cover does not respond or is limited, we may still be able to help by using our network to support you, for example putting you in contact with our partners for alternative accommodation.